keboola/mongodb-extractor/README.md

 ## Configuration

 This describes configuration from developer point of view.
-For documentation about [configuring in Keboola Connection click here](https://github.com/keboola/mongodb-extractor/blob/master/UI.md).
+For [documentation about configuring in Keboola Connection follow this link](https://github.com/keboola/mongodb-extractor/blob/master/UI.md).

 Example: